mcrco/cs165-project/README.md

 )
 ```

+The `build_deps` options decides whether LeanDojo will extract the premises from the repository's external dependencies, it is set to `False` by default.
+However, if you are using the traced data to train LeanAgent, it must be set to `True`.
 The generated artifacts flow into the `DynamicDatabase`, which keeps repositories sorted by difficulty and appends new sorrys without retracing everything.

 ## Working with Agents and Trainers